-The directors are responsible for the maintenance and integrity of the corporate and financial information relating to the Company that is included on the ScottishPower website.
-Legislation in the UK governing the preparation and dissemination of the financial statements differ from legislation in other jurisdictions.
+The directors are responsible for the maintenance and integrity of the corporate and financial information included on the ScottishPower website.
+Legislation in the UK governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.

 Disclosure of information to auditor